-Under the Indian Companies Act, a Company must file its annual report with the Registrar of Companies within 7 months from the close of the accounting year or within 30 days from the date of the Annual General Meeting, whichever is earlier.
+Under the Indian Companies Act, a Company must file its audited financial statements with the Registrar of Companies within 30 days from the date of the Annual General Meeting.
 At least 21 days before the annual general meeting of shareholders excluding the days of mailing and receipt, we must distribute to our shareholders a detailed version of our audited balance sheet, profit and loss account and cash flow statement and the related reports of the Board and the auditors, together with a notice convening the annual general meeting.
 These materials are also generally made available at our corporate website, www.sifytechnologies.com Under the Indian Companies Act; we must file the audited financial statements presented to the shareholders within 30 days of the conclusion of the annual general meeting with the Registrar of Companies in Tamil Nadu, India, which is the state in which our registered office is located.
 We must also file an annual return containing a list of our shareholders and other information within 60 days of the conclusion of the meeting.